2021-2022 EXECUTIVE & DIRECTORS

 Following 25+ years in journalism, focusing on small community newspapers, Naomi Larsen accepted the position of the Executive Director of the Chetwynd Chamber of Commerce in 2017.

-In her spare time, Naomi is the president of the Chetwynd Hospital Foundation, secretary of the LIttle Prairie Heritage Society; a director for Community Futures Peace Liard and a South Peace area marriage commissioner.
+In her spare time, Naomi is the Chair of the Community Futures Peace Liard.

 She loves food, shoes, the Muppets, her cat, her kids and her spouse....although not necessarily in that order.